frostming/cachecontrol/docs/custom_heuristics.rst

 ===========================

-There are times when a server provides responses that are logically cacheable, but they lack the headers necessary to cause CacheControl to cache the response. `The HTTP Caching Spec
+There are times when a server provides responses that are logically cacheable, but they lack the headers necessary to cause CacheYou to cache the response. `The HTTP Caching Spec
 <http://tools.ietf.org/html/rfc7234>`_ does allow for caching systems
 to cache requests that lack caching headers.
 In these situations, the caching system can use heuristics to determine an appropriate amount of time to cache a response.

-By default, in CacheControl the decision to cache must be explicit by default via the caching headers.
+By default, in CacheYou the decision to cache must be explicit by default via the caching headers.
 When there is a need to cache responses that wouldn't normally be cached, a user can provide a heuristic to adjust the response in order to make it cacheable.